ccouzens/bookish-funicular/README.md

 to produce a consistent look and feel and for the purpose of code reuse.
 HTML components are often the code version of a UI component in a tool like Figma.
 Components may be small like a button.
 Components can contain other components, and may therefore be large such as an entire page.
+Components are usually a function over a collection of data, or "props".

 Modern websites often need the HTML components to work on the client.
 This may be to add interactivity to the page, or to show new content that wasn't in the original HTML such as a dialog.
-Javascript is the programming lanaguage of the client side web, which necessitates HTML components needing to be rendered with Javascript.
+Javascript is the programming lanaguage of the client side web, which necessitates HTML components needing to be useable with Javascript.
 Usually a higher level Javascript framework is used such as React or Lit.